alecjacobson/geometry-processing-libigl-implementations/README.md

 - `.h/.cpp` file pairs for core implementation
 - `main.cpp` for tutorial demo
 - `entry.md`+.jpg images for tutorial entry
-- YouTube url to public/unlisted 1min video
+- YouTube url to public/unlisted 1min video (include your name and paper title on first frame of video)

 ## `.h` suggestions